IsaacLatta/CGI-Web-Server/README.md

 ## Demo: Live Website
 Visit my personal website:  [lattadata.com](https://lattadata.com)

-### Web Content Repository

-To explore the HTML, CSS, JavaScript, XML configuration file, and Python scripts powering the website, check out the web content repository: [My Website](https://github.com/IsaacLatta/My-Website).
-The project is a work in progress, there are many features/limitations I intend on developing/addressing, some of which are mentioned here in the README, others in the main.cpp file.
+**NOTE:** The project is a work in progress, there are many features/limitations I intend on developing/addressing, some of which are mentioned here in the README, others in the main.cpp file.
 The current implementation serves as prototype for a configurable, role permission based cgi-like web server.

 ## Features